For young mums who grew up without a positive maternal influence, Mother’s Day can be a powerful catalyst for change.

 “Becoming a mum is a total shift in their lives.
 They can spring off it and change their own family trajectory.’’

-Findon Family Housing and Malvern Place services Manager, Stacey, sees Mother’s Day as an opportunity to cut through the loneliness and isolation felt by many young mums in the absence of a supportive family and partner.
+Findon Family Housing outreach worker Stacey Gibb sees Mother’s Day as an opportunity to cut through the loneliness and isolation felt by many young mums in the absence of a supportive family and partner.

 “We really try and empower them.
 We let them know how important they are for their children and make them feel special.’’